-Set within the quiet grounds of The Mill and its surrounding landscape, the retreat is designed to help you pay attention - to your body, your stories, your thresholds - and to be nourished by your own creativity and that of the gathered women.
+Set within the rustic grounds of The Mill, the retreat is designed to help you pay attention - to your body, your stories, your thresholds - and to be nourished by your own creativity and that of the gathered women.

 The week follows a simple, intentional arc: arriving and settling; working with water and release; tending heat and myth; walking the hills in community; and gathering what you want to carry forward.
-Evenings offer low-key rituals - readings, candlelight, shared reflection, or silence - that mark the shift from everyday life into something slower and more deliberate.
+Evenings will offer low-key rituals - readings, candlelight, shared reflection, or silence - that mark the shift into something slower and more restful.

 Accommodation